klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 that offers a way to install conda packages or to install Python packages with pip on top of the Python provided by the `cray-python` module.
 On LUMI the tool is called [lumi-container-wrapper](https://docs.lumi-supercomputer.eu/software/installing/container_wrapper/) but it may by some from CSC also be known as Tykky.
+As an alternative LUMI also offers [cotainr](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/c/cotainr/), a tool developed by the Danish LUMI-partner DeIC that helps with building some types of containers that can be built in user space and can be used to containerise a conda-installation.

 ### Organisation of the software in software stacks